|Home » Industry Watch

 √ TMI.
 Too much information can at times be too much, but having it all spelled out in plain language (English) can help in understanding the 'simple' Unix world of file ownerships and permissions.

-√ The hub.
+√ Xfile.
+The hub.
+The file manager, the app launcher, the everything.
 Keep the columns you want.
-(Or add another if you want.).
+Add another if you want.
 Data for items with 'peculiar' properties is flagged and displayed in an 'off-colour' to bring it to your attention.

 √ Xfind.
 For searching in files.
 For searching case-sensitive - or not.
 For finding files that have what you're looking for - or not.
 For computing aggregates in file sizes, allocation blocks, extended attributes.
 For recursive searches.
 All is exportable.

 √ Xscan.
 Uses filename regular expressions and Hacking Exposed filters to find your system's weak points.

 √ Xstrings.
 Searches in files (and in their extended attribute streams) for telltale strings.

 And, in the midst of all this high-brow, high-power, surveillance, suddenly the question: